Joy of Science banner graphic

 people in a lab wearing lab coats and goggles

-UCalgary Students to Launch Calgary’s First Satellite
+Students Launch Calgary’s First Satellite

 person holding pine cone

-Plant Genetics Research Tackles Climate Stress
+Plant Genetics Uncover Climate Resilience

 As we turn the page to a new year, we look forward to the discoveries yet to come — breakthroughs that will inspire, innovate, and bring joy to our world.
 Thank you for being part of this journey.
 Together, we’ll continue to push the boundaries of knowledge and create a future full of possibility.